phcode-dev/phoenix-code-ai-control/README.md

 ## FAQ

+### When will AI be enabled in Phoenix Code?

+Phoenix Code AI will be rolled out after May 20, 2025.
+Educational institutions should configure AI controls campus-wide before this date.

 ### How do I know if AI control is working?

 In both the desktop and browser versions, go to View → AI Control Status to see a detailed report.